Program Innovation

 Studio Justice

-Studio Justice is ELSO’s design program, which is made up of paid after-school programs and outreach events for youth ages 14-20 to learn about design as a tool enabling leadership and agency for youth.
+Studio Justice is ELSO’s design program.
+Studio Justice is a series of paid after-school programs and outreach events for youth ages 14-20 to learn about design as a tool enabling leadership and agency for youth.
 Our programs aim to expand our youth’s STEAMED career pathways to include professions in the built environment while widening their exposure to green sector careers.

 Through this vital opportunity, participants can find their STEAMED identities and learn about designing public spaces, the power of place, and health equity.